Andy Rostad and Media Beyond are on a mission to blend strategy and design to create powerful content for their clients.

-My partners and I worked at the Oprah Winfrey Show and when she decided to sunset the program we had visions of becoming the next great television content creators and quickly realized that there was a greater opportunity to bring storytelling to business than there was to make more reality TV.
+My partners and I worked at the Oprah Winfrey Show.
+When she decided to sunset the program we had visions of becoming the next great television content creators.
+We realized that there was a greater opportunity to bring storytelling to business than to make more reality TV.

 The biggest part of the journey for us has been taking the skills and talents that we have and translating them to a value proposition that business people understand.
 It goes from how can I elicit emotion for an audience to how can I elicit action for a consumer.

-Along the way you’ve got to figure out how to pay your bills, do your taxes, track your accounts receivable, accounts payable, prospecting, project management and all the other stuff that when you’re part of a big enterprise, you don’t necessarily have to get your hands dirty with.
+Along the way you’ve got to figure out how to do several things.
+Such as, pay your bills, do your taxes, track your accounts receivable, accounts payable, prospecting, project management.
+Also all the other stuff that when you’re part of a big enterprise, you don’t necessarily have to get your hands dirty with.